Redeem Now Ends in:

 Minor Chords

-• Highlight notes 2, 3 and 6 in blue because these are the notes that correspond with minor chords.
+• Highlight notes 2, 3 and 6 in blue because these are the notes that correspond with the root notes of the minor chords.

 • This is the D string minor chord shape.